ft-interactive/g-axis/README.md

 For more detail on <b>.yLabel()</b> and its use in positioning see: ,to come

-The following axis types are currently defined in theis repo (click to jump to section)
+The following axis types are currently defined in this repo (click to jump to section)

 * yLinear()
 * yOrdinal()